2020-openfinance-hackathon/faq/README.md

 =====

 ### Will a mistake on Acme Bank impact or harm my test data permanently?
 Yes.
-However, if it needed, we can create a new bank with new test data for you.
+However, if it is needed, we can create a new bank with new test data for you.

 ### Will changes I make on Acme Bank affect other developers?
 No. Your bank is its own sandbox and will not affect the data of the other developers.

 ### What does check available funds do?
-Ability of another party (a coffee shop) to check your account for funds available for a transaction (coffee purchase) before it gets approved.
+It allows another party (a coffee shop) to check your account for funds available for a transaction (coffee purchase) before it gets approved.

 ### What is the difference between the Berlin and the UK Standard?